thogiti/thogiti.github.io/_posts/2024-12-25-Foundations-queueing-theory-Solana-fee-markets.md

 A necessary condition for stability is $\rho < 1$.
 If $\lambda \ge \mu$, the queue grows without bound.

 #### **Little’s Law:**

+[Little’s Law](https://en.wikipedia.org/wiki/Little%27s_law) is a fundamental theorem in queuing theory that describes the relationship between the average number of items in a queuing system, the average arrival rate of items, and the average time an item spends in the system

 $$L \;=\; \lambda \,\times\, W,$$